AvivMark/vmware-controller/README.md

 # vmware-controller
-project to create local sserver wiht ui to control vmware workstation
+project to create local server with ui to control vmware workstation